cookiegeyser/branch-protect/README.md

 - Copy or note the App ID at the top of the App Configuration

 ### Configure Azure Function
-- create or edit local.settings.json in the source directory
+Back to the source in VS Code, create or edit `local.settings.json` in the source directory
 ```JSON
 {
   "IsEncrypted": false,